-PIRAMAL PHARMA LIMITED Notes to financial statements for the year nel are approved by Board of Directors.
+PIRAMAL PHARMA LIMITED Notes to financial statements for the year of nel are approved by Board of Directors.

 Particulars With the state of Rs.
 In crores

 Short-term employee bengras 2022 2022

 Fest employment benefits 5.46 1.00

-Other long-term banafits 0.72 0.08
+Other long-term banefits 0.72 0.08

-Commission and other benefits to non-executive/s-dependent directors 1200
+Commission and other benefits to non-executive/andoperdent directors 100

-Total arectors 0.72 0.48
+Total account of super count of ecclors 0.72 9.48

 9.90 1.56